 Check how relevant the hashtag is to the content you’re posting.
 Instagram prioritizes content that is hyper-relevant, so ensure the hashtags aren’t too broad (e.g: fitness vs 10minworkouts.)

-Check you’re not using banned or flagged hashtags.
+Make sure you’re not using banned or flagged hashtags.
 This can get your account hidden on the other hashtags you’re using.

 Remember, building a hashtag strategy is a marathon not a sprint.
 Consistency and relevancy is key to your success!